astauff/WySeq/README.txt

 - The program uses a mixture of bash scripts, Python and R.

-- To function properly, WyattSeq takes in four command line arguments.
-Those arguments are, in order: species, working directory, metadata file and subread count output directory.
+- To function properly, WyattSeq takes in three command line arguments.
+Those arguments are, in order: species, working directory and metadata file.

 - Users must change pathways to .gtf and genome files at the top of the main script.